ardestani83/LinearizedRobustCounterparts/README.md

 Implementing the repository requires the following software:

-Matlab: it is the main platform of this repository
+Matlab: it is the main platform of this repository (see https://www.mathworks.com/products/matlab.html)

 YALMIP: it is used as a mathematical programming language (more detail: https://yalmip.github.io/)

+ROME : it is used to implement some of the robust optimization models (see: https://robustopt.com/)

-CPLEX: it is required for solving linear programming and mixed-integer linear programming
+CPLEX: it is required for solving linear programming and mixed-integer linear programming (see http://cplex.com)

-MOSEK: it is required for solving for semi-definite programming
+MOSEK: it is required for solving for semi-definite programming (see https://www.mosek.com/)